gerritjvv/kafka-fast/README.md

 An easy way to see how fast you are consuming via Kafka is by enabling ```:consumer-reporting```, this will print out message consumption metrics every 10 seconds.

-Due to the way the work unit allocation works, if you read more bytes in a single request than the messages in a work unit there will be waste
-and performance will not be optimum.
-The same happens if your message size is big so that only a small amount of messages falls into a single work unit
-withing the max bytes requested.
-As a rule of thumb max-bytes should be big enough to fit e.g 100 000 messages in a single response (without blowing the memory)
-some examples values are 100mb 200mb etc, the batch-num-messages should be equal to or just over that size, it could even be double.

-This ensures that on each request you get a reasonable amount of messages in bytes and also a little as possible messages are wasted due to the work unit size.

-The consumer will print a warning log entry when ever the wasted messages is more than half of the work-units size.

 **Background Fetch Threads**

 Sometimes if might be as simple as increasing the number of ```:consumer-threads```, try 4, 6 threads.
 Normally if you see that you can keepup with processing kafka messages from the connector even if the queue contains allot of messages still
 this is a sign that you are not fetching fast enough.

-**Not consuming enough megabytes**

-If you see allot of ```kafka-clj.consumer.work-organiser - Recalculating work for processed work-unit``` in your log output
-this is a good indication that you need to increase the ```max-bytes``` parameter.

 ## Java